Getting Started

 But there are some particular cases where this set might differ (ex. the Body block has only Typography and Background).

 The Settings category, which you can see above the Layout, is a slightly different category.
-Its primary purpose is to change the behavior of the block, rather than its appearance.
+Its primary purpose is to change the behaviour of the block, rather than its appearance.
 However, the big difference between the Settings category and other categories is that changes to the Settings apply equally on all possible devices while other categories are individually defined for each device.

 With all of that out of the way, we can begin styling!